Prarthana-Ramesh/Geometry-Algorithms/README.md

 # **Visualization of Geometric Algorithms**

 ## **Overview**
-This project brings fundamental geometric algorithms to life through interactive, web-based visualizations.
-Leveraging JavaScript and HTML5 Canvas, users can engage with these algorithms in real-time, deepening their understanding of computational geometry concepts.
+This project demonstrates fundamental geometric algorithms using interactive, web-based visualizations.
+Built with JavaScript and HTML5 Canvas, it allows users to explore concepts such as Convex Hulls, KD Trees, Delaunay Triangulations, and Voronoi Diagrams through practical examples and visual feedback.

 [DEMO](https://prarthana-ramesh.github.io/Geometry-Algorithms/)

 ## **Implemented Algorithms**

 ### **2D Convex Hull**